AdrianMolecule/inoculatingRobotSoftware/README.md

-see https://github.com/AdrianMolecule/inoculatingRobot/tree/main/documentation readmefor all instructions
+see https://github.com/AdrianMolecule/inoculatingRobot/tree/main/documentation readme for all instructions